-The 1910 Census for America on Ancestry.co.uk shows us that the family were now living at 533 Highland place, Bellevue, Pennsylvania having emigrated from Canada in 1908.
-Head of the family, Joseph Farrar was 52 years of age his trade being Superintendent at Locomotive Works.
-His wife Grace was 36 years old and the two children Harold J. and Phyllis L. are 12 and 11 years old respectively.
+The 1910 Census for America records the family living at 533 Highland place, Bellevue, Pennsylvania having emigrated from Canada in 1908.
+Head of the family, Joseph Farrar was 52 years of age and his trade was Superintendent at a Locomotive Works.
+His wife Grace was 36 years old and the two children Harold J. and Phyllis L. were 12 and 11 years old respectively.

-He remained in the Field until 28th December 1917 when he contracted Pleurisy and was transferred by Ambulance train to the Canadian General Depot where Harold remained until 3rd March 1918 when he was discharged from hospital and rejoined his unit on 20th March 1918.
+He remained in the Field until 28th December 1917 when he contracted Pleurisy and was transferred by Ambulance train to the Canadian General Depot where he remained until 3rd March 1918 when he was discharged from hospital and rejoined his unit on 20th March 1918..

 Harold John Farrar is buried in St. Margaret’s Church Cemetery, Bodelwyddan, North Wales, U.K.

 He is commemorated on the Canadian Virtual War Memorial.